priyavrat-misra/personal-website/content/blog/structs-i.md

 Person jane {"Jane Doe"}; // age = -1, height = 0.0
 Person john {"John Doe", 22}; // height = 0.0
 ```
-> Note that `person1.name` was initialized with empty string even without the explicit declaration.
-This is so because the varaible was initialized with an empty initializer list, which in turn invoked the default constructor leading to an empty string.
+Did you notice `person1.name` was initialized with empty string but not garbage?
+This is so because `name` is a class type, and for a class type if there are no braces, they are implicitly initialized with an empty initializer list, which in turn invokes the default constructor.
+Here in this case, the default constructor for `std::string` initializes `name` to an empty string.
 ```cpp
 struct Address {
     std::string city;